Homebuyers

 There are pros and cons to all loan options and mortgage assumption should always be considered holistically.

 An FHA assumable mortgage may be bad for a seller in situations where the buyer defaults on the loan.
 If this occurs, the seller may be liable to the lender for outstanding debt that has not been recovered.
-To avoid this situation, sellers should have a discussion with their lender to verify this before continuing with the FHA loan assumption process.
+To avoid this situation, sellers should discuss with their lender to verify this before continuing with the FHA loan assumption process.

 Another way an FHA assumable loan can be bad for the seller is if added repairs need to be made to the home.
 For instance, if the seller’s home is not up to the FHA’s livability standards once an appraisal has been conducted.
 If the appraiser does not find that the home meets the FHA’s standards, it could potentially delay the close of escrow and result in the loss of the sale.